Photoreceptor cell: Histology

 The membranous photoreceptor protein opsin contains a pigment molecule called retinal.
 In rod cells, these together are called rhodopsin.
 In cone cells, there are different types of opsins that combine with retinal to form pigments called photopsins.
-Three different classes of photopsins in the cones react to different ranges of light frequency, a differentiation that allows the visual system to calculate color.
+Three different classes of photopsins in the cones react to different ranges of light frequency, a selectivity that allows the visual system to transduce color.
 The function of the photoreceptor cell is to convert the light information of the photon into a form of information communicable to the nervous system and readily usable to the organism: This conversion is called signal transduction.

 The opsin found in the intrinsically photosensitive ganglion cells of the retina is called melanopsin.
 These cells are involved in various reflexive responses of the brain and body to the presence of (day)light, such as the regulation of circadian rhythms, pupillary reflex and other non-visual responses to light.
 Melanopsin functionally resembles invertebrate opsins.